San-toast/web/week7/day1/vgProject/readme.md

 # How the API works

-The API requires the user to create and link an account from https://www.twitch.tv, then obtain a Client-ID and a Client-Secret to obtain a token which is used in the API.
+The API requires the user to create and link an account from https://www.twitch.tv, then obtain a Client ID and a Client Secret to obtain a token which is used in the API.
 A better explanation and tutorial can be found at https://api-docs.igdb.com/.
 In order to fetch data from this API, a proxy server is needed in order to prevents a CORS error.
 The server used in this project was https://corsanywhere.herokuapp.com/

 The information the user obtains depends on the url provided.
 For example, to obtain information about a game you would set up the code as: